bradybark/TheTower/README.md

     Link to Play:
 https://bradybark.itch.io/the-tower

+        Story Basics:
+The player character is an aspect of a powerful mage’s soul.
+The mage attempted to smash through the veil separating the world from the realm of the gods.
+In their attempt, their soul was smashed to pieces and spread out amongst the land.
+The PC has no memory of this event or of their true self.
+The PC “wakes up” in a mysterious tower with no way of going but up.

+If the Player defeats the final boss they are rewarded with some cryptic text about their future.
+It is revealed that the Player is drawn to the Tower and is unable to leave.
+They will become Corrupted by its influence, and become the final boss at the top of the Tower.

         Breakdown of Gameplay:
 The Player is shown 3 different values on their Stats Panel: HP, MP, and AP